naorwaiss/drone-camera-/README.md

 #run this line to use the cmake
 cmake ../ -DFORCE_RSUSB_BACKEND=ON -DBUILD_PYTHON_BINDINGS:bool=true -DPYTHON_EXECUTABLE=/usr/local/bin/python3.9 -DCMAKE_BUILD_TYPE=release -DBUILD_EXAMPLES=true -DBUILD_GRAPHICAL_EXAMPLES=true -DBUILD_WITH_CUDA:bool=false

-#installation
+# installation
 make -j2
 sudo make install

+# bashrc
 vim ~/.bashrc
-# use i to insert data
+#use i to insert data
 #to exit use esc and then :wq

-# put this - mabey need to fix it - lets see what at my jetson but
+#put this at bashrc - mabey need to fix it - lets see what at my jetson but

 export PATH=$PATH:/usr/local/bin
 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python3.9/site-packages